Szybet/kobo-screen-mirror/README.md

 # kobo-screen-mirror
-*Death simple* tool to mirror your kobo screen to PC if you are tired of clicking
+*Stupid simple* tool to mirror your kobo screen to PC if you are tired of clicking
 ![kobo-screen-mirrorr](https://github.com/Szybet/kobo-screen-mirror/assets/53944559/225a464e-9c7b-4050-8aa1-5e214d6e02f3)

 This is a tool for developers, I don't see any reasons why anyone else would use it.
 The target audience will figure out how to use it... ;)